BehavioralSignalTechnologies/ser_robustness/README.md

 ## 📈 Usage

 Modify the `config.yaml` file to enable/disable the corruption types and specify the corruption levels you want to evaluate.
 Then you can run the `corruption_dataset.py` script.
-Example:
+- Example:

 ```
 python3 src/noise_generation/corrupt_dataset.py -i <dataset_path> -o <output_path> -d <dataset_name>
 ```

+>, where `dataset_path` is the path to the original dataset, `output_path` is the path to the corrupted dataset and `dataset_name` is the type of dataset (e.g. `iemocap`)

 # 🚀 Code Structure